City of Military Glory

-The City of Military Glory («Город воинской славы») is an honorary title bestowed upon the citizenry of Russian cities, where soldiers had displayed courage and heroism during the Second World War.
+The City of Military Glory («Город воинской славы») is an honorary title bestowed upon the citizenry of cities in Russia where soldiers had displayed courage and heroism during the Second World War.
 The award, which to date has been bestowed upon 45 cities, is similar to the Hero City title awarded during the era of the Soviet Union and no city has yet received both awards.

 Creation

-After being accepted by the State Duma on April 14, 2006, and approved by the Federation Council on April 26, 2006, the President of Russia Vladimir Putin signed into law the federal law On the Honorary Title of the Russian Federation “City of Military Glory” on May 9, 2006.
+After being accepted by the State Duma on April 14, 2006, and approved by the Federation Council on April 26, 2006, the President of Russia Vladimir Putin signed into law the federal law On the Honorary Title of the Russian Federation "City of Military Glory" on May 9, 2006.

-On the eve of Victory Day in 2009, at the ceremony conferring “City of Military Glory” status upon Vyazma, Kronstadt and Naro-Fominsk at the Moscow Kremlin, President Dmitry Medvedev stated:
+On the eve of Victory Day in 2009, at the ceremony conferring "City of Military Glory" status upon Vyazma, Kronstadt and Naro-Fominsk at the Moscow Kremlin, President Dmitry Medvedev stated:

 Cities which have had the status conferred upon them have a monument erected which shows the city’s coat of arms along with the text from the Presidential ukaz, and on Defender of the Fatherland Day, Victory Day and the city's day, public commemorations and celebratory salutes take place.